Get up to $590

 100 percent coverage must still be achieved in either

-area to receive the qualifying prorated rebate.
+area to receive the qualifying pro-rated rebate.

 Roof insulation — South Coastal BC